Treatments are available to help facial paralysis patients dealing with lagophthalmos, i.e. incomplete eye closure. These treatments include:

 2. Gold Eyelid Weights

 Gold eyelid weights have been shown to help facial paralysis patients improve eyelid closure, as well as enhance blinking and alleviate eye dryness.
-Each gold eyelid weight treatment is customized to a facial paralysis patient based on his or her etiology.
+Each gold eyelid weight treatment is customized to a facial paralysis patient based on their etiology.
 To determine the optimal gold eyelid weight, gold weights of different sizes are attached to a facial paralysis patient’s eyelid.
-Once a gold eyelid weight is found that helps a facial paralysis patient naturally close his or her eyelid, the weight is implanted into the upper eyelid.
+Once a gold eyelid weight is found that helps a facial paralysis patient naturally close their eyelid, the weight is implanted into the upper eyelid.

 In most instances, implanting a gold eyelid weight involves incising a facial paralysis patient’s upper eyelid crease and cutting through the eyelid muscle.
 This exposes the area where the gold eyelid weight is anchored directly with sutures.
 Finally, the gold eyelid weight uses the power of gravity to close the eyelid, and this allows a facial paralysis patient to blink normally once again.